cartmander/iam-security-remediation/README.md

 This automation remediates and resolves most audit issues related to overly-permissive roles.

 ## Scope
-- **Resolves AWS managed role** - AWS Managed policies also has an over permissive nature and are considered fixed and uneditable.
+- **Transforms AWS managed policies into inline policies** - AWS Managed policies also has an over permissive nature and are considered fixed and uneditable.
 This automation transforms AWS managed policies into Customer inline policies.
 This allows the automation to remediate and resolve the policies once they become Customer inline policies.
 - **Resolves permissions with wildcards** - CloudGov reports issues related to IAM roles that contain policies that have over permissive nature such as containing wildcards ```Example: s3:*, ec2:* ```.
 As the remediator, it is difficult to determine which specific actions are only being used.
 This automation expounds the wildcard permission by explicitly defining the permissions of a service found in the policy document of a given role.
 This automation only works with Customer managed and inline policies.

 ## Limitation